 - How to make field discovery as pain-free as possible

 When designing a study, use the following best practices to simplify data collection and avoid oversights that keep data from being usable and ultimately, publishable.

 Pre-installation prep saves time and money

 Setting up sensors in the lab before going to the field helps a researcher understand how their sensors work.
 For instance, scientists can take soil sensor readings in different soil types, which will give them a solid understanding of what soil moisture values to expect in different scenarios.
 Figuring out the sensors before going to the field helps researchers understand correct installation, how long an installation might take, and it allows them to diagnose problems, such as a sensor that might be reading incorrectly.
 During this time, they can work out what tools and equipment they might need for the installation.
 Having a dedicated installation toolbox filled with important tools such as zip ties, pliers, markers, flashlights, and batteries can save hours of trips back and forth to the site.

 If a researcher is using a data logger that needs programming, they should learn the programming language two weeks in advance to ensure they understand how to write programs for the logger.
-Even a plug-and-play, cellular data logger such as the EM60G will need pre-installation prep work, such as making sure the research site is in range of a cell tower.
+Even a plug-and-play, cloud data logger such as the ZL6 will need pre-installation prep work, such as making sure the research site is in range of a cell tower.

 Planning is paramount